HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/14-install-development-flixel.html.md

 **Update haxelib**

 In some cases, your haxelib is not up-to-date.
 This can cause problems when trying to download the latest flixel snapshot from git.
-In order to update haxelib, please type in the following command into your console
+In order to update haxelib, please type in the following command into your console:

 ```
 haxelib selfupdate